top of page

 • Return boat transfer from Darwin to Bare Sand Island

-• Breakfast, lunch and dinner
+• Breakfast, lunch, dinner and snacks

-• All guidance and equipment needed for turtle research on Bare Sand Island (including head torches with red light)
+• All guidance and equipment needed for turtle research on Bare Sand Island

 • Lots and lots of sand!